Ivan Burik: Childhood

 Burik was born in Neštin near Ilok in 1928.
 Due to his family's poor financial situation, he started working as a scribe after finishing six grades of the public school.
 When the Banovina of Croatia was founded, Ivan's father was active in the local Croatian Peasants' Party (HSS) organization.
 After the outbreak of the Second World War, he was appointed as the local chief.
 In 1943, he was killed by Yugoslav partisans.
-For the sake of safety, in 1943, Ivan escaped with his mother and brother to Ilok, and at the end of the war in 1944, in front of the Srijem battlefield, they continued to Strizivojna, then to Vinkovci.
+For the sake of safety, in 1943, Ivan escaped with his mother and brother to Ilok, and at the end of the war in 1944, because of the fighting at the Syrmian Front, they continued to Strizivojna, then to Vinkovci.
 On April 12, 1945, his family found themselves in a column of Croatian refugees fleeing from partisan forces.
 Ivan's family reached Bleiburg, where English soldiers stopped them.
 They arrived in Maribor and from there they went on their way, not like the other returning groups and thus escaped the fate of those in the Bleiburg massacre.
 They arrived in Strizivojna, where they stayed to live.